 Imprime PGG Early Clinical Experience

 We believe that our initial clinical experience serves to de-risk the ongoing development path for Imprime PGG.
 Following three Phase 1 studies, defining 4 mg/kg as an appropriate Phase 2 dose, 10 clinical studies were initiated beginning in 2007 in patients with colorectal cancer, non-small cell lung cancer, pancreatic cancer, non-Hodgkins Lymphoma and chronic lymphocytic leukemia.
 These studies evaluated Imprime PGG in combination with anti-cancer monoclonal antibodies (Erbitux®, Avastin®, Rituxan®, Campath®), with and without chemotherapies.
 In these trials, Imprime PGG was safely administered in all combinations tested and provided indications of antitumor activity.
-More than 350 cancer patients were treated with Imprime PGG in these studies.
+More than 500 subjects (cancer patients and healthy human volunteers) were treated with Imprime PGG in these studies.

 Biothera has chosen not to develop these particular Imprime PGG combination regimens further, due to (1) recent scientific evidence suggesting that the combination of Imprime PGG with CPIs may be a more promising combination strategy, and (2) a more favorable development, regulatory and commercialization pathway with CPIs.
 However, we believe these trials provide important data that will guide our clinical development plans and may increase the probability of future clinical success.
 Taken together, the historical clinical trials demonstrate: